tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 ---
 title: The Street Sign Protocol
-description: I explain what a computer protocol is.
+description: What is a computer protocol anyway?
+kind: article
+tweet_text: The Simple Street Sign Protocol (SSSP) is a communications protocol used to orient humans to their location within a street grid http://thomaslevine.com/!/street-sign-protocol
+twitter_image: street-signs.jpg
+created_at: 2013-09-08
 ---
 "Protocol" is one of those words that sounds more special than it is.
 The concept of a computer protocol might sound quite complex, but